JannikWibker/dd-update/readme.md

-# dd-update
+# dd-update (WIP / Unfinished)

-dd-update is a replacement for ddclient which (at least for me) does not work reliably / at all. dd-update takes a similarly structured config file as ddclient does but instead of using `.ini` it uses yaml.
+dd-update is a replacement for ddclient which (at least for me) does not work reliably / at all. dd-update takes a similarly structured config file as ddclient does but instead of using `.ini` yaml is used.
 Many properties are intentionally the same between ddclient and dd-update.
-At the moment the only protocol supported by dd-update is cloudflare (v4) but adding support is rather trivial.
+At the moment the only protocol supported by dd-update is cloudflare (v4) but adding support for other protocols is rather trivial.

-dd-update relies on cronjobs to execute as it does not do scheduling on it's own (meaning that it does not have to deal with the same issues that ddclinet faces).
-Where ddclient would often not run at all cronjobs should do the job just fine.
+dd-update relies on cronjobs to execute as it does not do scheduling on it's own (meaning that it does not have to deal with the same issues that ddclinet faces / struggles with).
+Where ddclient would often not run at all or freeze cronjobs should do the job just fine.

 ### Configuration